twhiston/pb/README.md

 ## Features

-- Generated readable .yml and .c files to describe and implement blocks with
+- Generated readable .yml and .c files to describe and implement blocks
 - Generate .xml from .yml and .c files
 - Generate .yml and .c files from .xml file
+- Render time expansion of common patchblock operation macros

 ## Macros